mythril-forge/homebrew-spells/spells/cantrips/true-strike.md

 # True Strike

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level divination***

 **Casting Time:** action

-**Duration:** 1 round
+**Duration:** 5 minutes

-**Range:** 30 feet
+**Range:** 60 feet

 **Tags:** somatic, concentration

 ---

 ## Description
 You extend your hand and point a finger at a target in range.
-Your magic grants you a brief insight into the target's defenses.
-On your next turn, you gain advantage on your first attack roll against the target, provided that this spell hasn't ended.
+Your magic grants you insight into the target's defenses.
+For the spell's duration, you have advantage on attack rolls against your target.

+When this spell ends, its effects linger until the start of your next turn.

 ---

-**Classes:** bard, sorcerer, warlock, wizard
+**Classes:** bard, ranger, sorcerer, warlock, wizard

-**Subraces:** tiefling (abyssal)

 **Sources:** PHB, page 284

+**Quality Assurance:** :star: personal pass